digitalgreenorg/coco/readme.md

 #COCO.js for data collection
-COCO.js is a library designed to help you to quickly create a single-page application (SPA) to collect data online or offline despite flaky internet connectivity.
-It is specially recommended for use cases with high mobility or low connectivity.
+COCO.js is a library designed to help create a single-page application (SPA) to collect data online or offline in situations with poor internet connectivity.
+A common use-case is for building applications that are highly mobile but in areas of poor internet connectivity.
 * Collect any data - specify your data through a JavaScript configuration file - config.js.
 * Use on any device - responsive UI courtesy Bootstrap 3
 * Capture data offline and sync when online
-* Sort and search and export data to Excel - through datatables.js
+* Sort and search, and export data to Excel - through datatables.js
 * Connect with any database through a REST API

 ##3 steps to COCO.js